romamik/oauth2-proxy-demo/readme.md

     ...
 ```

-Now even non-authentificated users can access the server, and the server can still check `x-user` and `x-email` headers to know which user is logged in.
+Now even non-authenticated users can access the server, and the server can still check `X-User` and `X-Email` headers to know which user is logged in.

-## Sign in/sign out links
+## Sign In / Sign Out Links

-As we now do not have automatic sign-in page, we need a way for user to sign in, so let's modify server code:
+As we now do not have an automatic sign-in page, we need a way for users to sign in.
+So let's modify the server code:
 ```
   ...
   const user = req.headers['x-user'];